Tomato, Zucchini, and Yellow Squash Tian: A Provençal Recipe

 My encounter with this Mediterranean jewel

-I tried this recipe 15 years ago, when this blog was beginning.
-I found it in the Wine and Gastronomy section of The New York Times.
-They referenced a “tian of onions, zucchini, and tomatoes” from chef Roger Vergé’s book Ma cuisine du soleil.
+I tried this recipe 16 years ago, when this blog was just getting started.
+I found it in the Wine and Gastronomy section of The New York Times, where they referenced a “tian of onions, zucchini, and tomatoes” from chef Roger Vergé’s book Ma cuisine du soleil.

-I eat first with my eyes, and the color contrast between the red tomatoes, the green zucchini, and the yellow squash made me want to prepare this tian immediately.
-It was summer, and I was fortunate enough to have a very prolific kitchen garden.
-So I made it with fresh produce and herbs from my harvest
+I eat first with my eyes, and the color contrast between the red tomatoes, the green zucchini, and the golden yellow squash was all it took to convince me.

 Enri